 John has also produced three self-published handbooks for teaching trial advocacy in law school: Introduction to Trial Advocacy, Outlining Examinations and Estate Litigation.
 For details and to purchase, visit the Store on this website.

 Juliet Knapton - Lawyer, Teacher

 Juliet Knapton has a passion for teaching and loves to witness the growth in each Advocacy Club member she mentors.
-A former civil litigator and secondary school teacher, she teaches Trial Advocacy at the University of Ottawa and provides mediation and workplace investigation services.
-Shehas served as Vice Chair of the County of Carleton Law Association's Diversity Committee.
+A former civil litigator and secondary school teacher, she has taught Trial Advocacy at the University of Ottawa.
+Until her appointment to the Immigration and Refugee Board as a tribumal member late in 2017, Juliet provided mediation and workplace investigation services.
+She previously served as Vice Chair of the County of Carleton Law Association's Diversity Committee.

 Called to the Bar of Ontario in 2005, Juliet has represented clients at the trial and appellate court levels as well as in front of several administrative tribunals.
 While in private litigation practice, she acted on behalf of both plaintiffs and defendants.
 She understands the motivations and limitations of litigation in each context.
 Her areas of expertise included personal injury, professional liability, insurance, equality and human rights law.
 For many years, she also coached the University of Ottawa Wilson (Charter) Equality Moot Team and then served as a judge of the competition.

 Juliet graduated from the University of Ottawa law school after completing her BA(H) at Queens University and spending several years working in Colombia and Pakistan.
 She has chaired and been actively involved in a variety of community and advocacy groups (including LEAF, CLAIHR and Timeraiser) and was the Chair of the Ontario Bar Associations’ Equality Committee.